Skip to main content

 Getting started

-CRA Project File Structure
+Vite Project File Structure

 That's a lot to take in!
 We'll explain exactly what each of these files and folders represents in a typical React project soon, but first we'll dive into basic React principles and aim to move towards the bigger picture as we explain how React works.